Oracle machine: Complexity classes of oracle machines

 It is understood that NP ⊆ PNP, but the question of whether NPNP, PNP, NP, and P are equal remains tentative at best.
 It is believed they are different, and this leads to the definition of the polynomial hierarchy.

-Oracle machines are useful for investigating the relationship between complexity classes P and NP, by considering the relationship between PA and NPA for an oracle A. In particular, it has been shown there exist languages A and B such that PA=NPA and PB≠NPB (Baker, Gill, and Solovay 1975).
+Oracle machines are useful for investigating the relationship between complexity classes P and NP, by considering the relationship between PA and NPA for an oracle A. In particular, it has been shown there exist languages A and B such that PA=NPA and PB≠NPB.
 The fact the P = NP question relativizes both ways is taken as evidence that answering this question is difficult, because a proof technique that relativizes (i.e., unaffected by the addition of an oracle) will not answer the P = NP question.
 Most proof techniques relativize.

 One may consider the case where an oracle is chosen randomly from among all possible oracles (an infinite set).
-It has been shown in this case, that with probability 1, PA≠NPA (Bennett and Gill 1981).
+It has been shown in this case, that with probability 1, PA≠NPA.
 When a question is true for almost all oracles, it is said to be true for a random oracle.
 This choice of terminology is justified by the fact that random oracles support a statement with probability 0 or 1 only.
 (This follows from Kolmogorov's zero–one law.)
-This is only weak evidence that P≠NP, since a statement may be true for a random oracle but false for ordinary Turing machines; for example, IPA≠PSPACEA for a random oracle A but IP = PSPACE (Chang et al., 1994).
+This is only weak evidence that P≠NP, since a statement may be true for a random oracle but false for ordinary Turing machines; for example, IPA≠PSPACEA for a random oracle A but IP = PSPACE.

 Oracles and halting problems

 A machine with an oracle for the halting problem can determine whether particular Turing machines will halt on particular inputs, but it cannot determine, in general, whether machines equivalent to itself will halt.
 This creates a hierarchy of machines, each with a more powerful halting oracle and an even harder halting problem.

-This hierarchy of machines can be used to define the arithmetical hierarchy (Börger 1989).
+This hierarchy of machines can be used to define the arithmetical hierarchy.

 Applications to cryptography

 In cryptography, oracles are used to make arguments for the security of cryptographic protocols where a hash function is used.
-A security reduction for the protocol is given in the case where, instead of a hash function, a random oracle answers each query randomly but consistently; the oracle is assumed to be available to all parties including the attacker, as the hash function is.
+A security reduction (proof of security) for the protocol is given in the case where, instead of a hash function, a random oracle answers each query randomly but consistently; the oracle is assumed to be available to all parties including the attacker, as the hash function is.
 Such a proof shows that unless the attacker solves the hard problem at the heart of the security reduction, they must make use of some interesting property of the hash function to break the protocol; they cannot treat the hash function as a black box (i.e., as a random oracle).